-The 2017 ultimate guide to Gmail backup | ZDNet
+How to backup Gmail: The ultimate guide | ZDNet

 Those considerations aside, it's a way to go.

-Gmail forwarding filter: the very easiest of these mechanisms is to set up a filter in Gmail.
+Gmail forwarding filter: The very easiest of these mechanisms is to set up a filter in Gmail.
 Set it to forward all you email to another email account on some other service.
 There you go.
 Done.

 G Suite forwarding: One easy way I grab all incoming mail to my corporate domain is using a G Suite account.
 My company-related email comes into the G Suite account, a filter is applied, and that email is sent on its way to my main Gmail account.

 This provides two benefits.
-First, I keep a copy in a second Google account and, for $8.33/mo, I get pretty good support from Google.
+First, I keep a copy in a second Google account and, for $5/mo, I get pretty good support from Google.
 The disadvantage of this, speaking personally, is only one of my many email addresses is archived using this method, and no mail I send is stored.
+I also can't quite get over the fact that I'm buying G Suite and larger businesses get unlimited storage, but because my small business doesn't need five accounts, I don't.

 SMTP server forwarding rules: For the longest time, I used Exchange and Outlook as my email environment and Gmail as by incoming mail backup.
 My domain was set to an SMTP server running at my hosting company, and I had a server-side rule that sent every email message both to Exchange and to Gmail.

-Note: This article was originally published in July 2015, updated in 2017, and now, in 2018.